-In my experience though, when renting a motorcycle its rare the rental company often don’t even mention a licence, though it may leave you open to a fine if stopped by police if you don’t have one.
+In my experience though, when renting a motorcycle the rental company often don’t even mention a licence, though it may leave you open to a fine if stopped by police if you don’t have one.
 If driving a car I’d make sure you ask whether a Cambodian licence is needed and ask them to arrange this prior to your arrival if so.
 Also check carefully with the rental company what insurance is included in the hire.As stated in my ‘Planning a trip’ section, try and find a company where someone speaks passable English and use them for local knowledge.
-You may be asked to leave your passport as security for a vehicle-never do this.
+You may be asked to leave your passport as security for a vehicle – try to avoid this.
 You should have your passport with you when travelling and in the event of any dispute your bargaining power is much reduced without your passport.

-You may be told that it isn’t allowed to rent a vehicle in certain areas at different times-rules seem to change with alarming frequency and its difficult to establish the true situation.
+You may be told that it isn’t allowed to rent a vehicle in certain areas at different times-rules seem to change frequently and it’s difficult to establish the true situation.
 You should go on what the rental company tell you-they will know if there is a genuine ban in place and they’ll be in more trouble than you if they ignore any ban.
 So you may need to be prepared to get an email just before you depart telling you rules have changed and your rental has been cancelled!
 Self drive is a great experience around the temples of Angkor Wat- worth wading through the bureaucracy to experience in my opinion.

 Cambodia Car Rental–

 Avis, Europcar and Hertz all have branches in Phnom Penh and all seem to offer self drive.